binbashar/le-tf-infra-aws/management/us-east-1/security-hub --/README.md

 ```

-# Multi account with organization, use this:
+## Multi account with organization

+When running Organizations, follow these steps:

+1. Delegate the Security Hug management to an account other than `management`.

 ```hcl
 resource "aws_securityhub_organization_admin_account" "main" {